keredson/ygit/README.md

 ### Authentication
 Supply a username/password to `clone()`.
 The credentials will be stored on the device, AES encrypted with the machine id as the key.
 For GitHub, use your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) as the password (just like w/ regular `git`).

-## Related
-This was inspired by [ugit](https://github.com/turfptax/ugit), which didn't work for my use case.
-(Talking to a non-github server, checking out only a subdirectory, and supporting incremental updates.)

 ## Tests